Hawa Mahal

 About Hawa Mahal

-Hawa Mahal is a five storey palace built mainly as an extension of the City Palace complex.
-The structure looks large from the outside but the interior spaces are narrow and simple.
+Hawa Mahal is a five storey palace built as an extension of the City Palace complex.
+The structure looks large from the outside and rises in a stepped form.
+Inside, the spaces remain narrow and simple with small passages and rooms.

-The palace allowed royal women to observe public life without appearing in public.
-This practice followed the purdah tradition during that time.
+The palace allowed royal women to watch public life from behind screened windows.
+They could see the streets and markets without being seen by others.
+This followed the purdah practice that shaped daily life during that time.

-Today Hawa Mahal is one of the most visited monuments in Jaipur.
-Its unique design and historical importance make it a symbol of the city.
+Today Hawa Mahal stands as one of the most visited monuments in Jaipur.
+Its distinct design and long history give it a clear place in the city.
+Many people come to see its front face and the view it holds over the street below.

 Detailed Information